What is the purpose of Neighbourhood Watch?

 How do I join My Local Watch?

-Each Watch has a Watch Representative.
-If you have been contacted by the Watch Representative they will ask you to complete a simple registration form.
+Each Watch has a Watch Coordinator.
+If you have been contacted by the Watch Coordinator they will ask you to complete a simple registration form.
 This will enable them to contact you and keep you informed of activities in the area.

 How much does it cost?